skosch/mongoose-shortid-nodeps/README.md

 **This fork was just intended to test a method without the need of bignum.
 With the standard mongoose-shortid my Node process exit with a strange exit code, and I suspect bignum to be part of the problem.**

+**Confirmed !
+With this modified version of mongoose-shortid my Node process don't crash.
+Bignum seems to be the problem.**

 This plugin provides a new Schema Type, ShortId, that can be used in place of ObjectId.
 The generated IDs are random url-safe strings of configurable length, represented in a configurable base (10, 16, 32, 36, 62, 64 only).

 This plugin will automatically retry inserts on a collision.